 Do you have a question not covered by the guide?
 Send us an email!

-Data repositories are devoted to keeping data accessible, safe, and secure.
+Data repositories are devoted to sharing and keeping data accessible, safe, and secure.
 They use special software, metadata, workflows, and networks to meet these goals.
 Data repositories also help guarantee authenticity by providing control mechanisms and change logs.
-They are usually the best choice for research data sharing, distribution, and preservation because of this.
+They are the best choice for research data sharing, distribution, and preservation.

 Data repositories often have limits and restrictions governing which data they accept.
-Most have rules governing data formats, size, and require data documentation while others will only accept research from specific domains (such as "biology" or "social science").
-The later are known as disciplinary data repositories.
-Another type of specialized repository is the institutional data repository which focuses on collecting the outputs of select group such as a university or federal agency.
+Most have rules covering data formats and size limits, and require that data be documented.
+Some accept data from any research area, while others will only accept research from specific domains (such as "biology" or "social science").
+The latter are known as disciplinary data repositories.
+Another type of specialized repository is the institutional data repository which focuses on collecting the outputs of select group, such as a university or federal agency.

 The Data Sharing portion of the guide provides more information and resources for locating data repositories.